-(1) The daily racing program shall contain a notice to the effect that the race meet licensee will furnish, upon request, copies of the pari-mutuel rules governing all types of wagering conducted at that track.
-The notice will be available at the Change and Information windows, and shall include the location of such windows.
+(1) The daily racing program shall contain a notice to the effect that the race meet licensee will furnish, upon request, copies of the

 (2) The race meet licensee shall publish in the daily racing program OAR 462-200-0060 and a notice to the effect that all uncashed, valid winning mutuel tickets become void 90 days after the close of each race meet conducted on their premises.
 The notice shall include the last date for payment and address where any outstanding valid winning mutuel ticket may be presented.